 The story of a woman who loved three men for their different ways and discovered after many a heartache, that her first love was also her true love.
 Edward the Peacemaker was on the throne of England when Joanna Godden's father died and bequeathed a large farm on the Romney Marsh of Kent.
 Beautiful, impetuous, self-willed, Joanna determined to defy convention and - a mere woman - run the farm herself.
 Her decision outraged the whole shire - not least her farmer neighbour Arthur Alce.
-Written by

 Did You Know?

 The locomotive, filmed at Lydd Town station, was K&ESR No.3 hired from the nearby Kent & East Sussex Railway - its ownership being disguised by canvas covers over the tanks.
 Better known as No.3 "Bodiam" and now jointly owned by The Terrier Trust and the K&ESR, the locomotive frequently hauls trains between Tenterden Town and Bodiam, close to the famous National Trust castle.
 Originally London Brighton & South Coast Railway No.70 "Poplar" of 1872, the locomotive was sold to the antecedent of the K&ESR, the Rother Valley Railway, in 1901.
 See more